matsulenko/speedometer/README.md

 <img src="https://github.com/matsulenko/speedometer/assets/127790743/23909707-48e8-4a3c-9cec-a1c10be6658a" height="550">

 # Developed by
-Free Simple Speedometer is developed by Andrey Matsulenko in 2024.
+Just a simple speedometer is developed by Andrey Matsulenko in 2024.

 # Contacts
 A feedback form on my official website: https://matsulenko.com/speedometer